 - PHP 5.6+

-Please, make sure to always download and install the correct package.
-For more details we created an article where we help you choosing the right package for download.
+Please, be sure to use the correct package.
+For more details, read choosing the right package.

 If none of the solutions above work, include all details of the error using bug reporting tool or submitting a support ticket.
 Also don't forget to revert back all changes you made to log and view errors.